JRiggles/Aseprite-Extension-Updater/README.md

 Simply click on **Check for Extension Updates** to check for updates and download the latest versions of compatible installed extensions.

+## Installation
+You can download this extension from [itch.io](https://sudo-whoami.itch.io/extension-name-here) as a "pay what you want" tool

+If you find this extension useful, please consider donating via itch.io to support further development! &hearts;

 ## For Extension Developers

 ### Adding Updater Compatibility to Your Extension